-

 The FAA will validate your foreign license after completing an online application through the FAA website.
 You will have to create an online profile with the “Integrated Airman Certification and Rating Application” (IACRA) to submit forms.

-For the application, you will need to fill out and collate the following forms and documents:
+For the application, you will need to fill out and gather the following forms and documents:

-• Completed Verification of Foreign License and Medical Form (FAA Form 8060-71).
+- Completed Verification of Authenticity of Foreign License, Rating, and Medical Certification form (FAA Form 8060-71).

-The FAA will contact your home country to verify that you possess a valid and current PPL.
+The FAA will contact the civil aviation authority of the country that issued your license to verify that you possess a valid and current foreign pilot license and the ratings thereon.

 Once complete, you will receive a Letter of Verification.
 This can take up to 90 days from the initial application.